kaityo256/tp_scheduler/README.md

 }
 ```

-Note that, the densities are shuffled to avoid the load inbalance.
+Note that, the densities are shuffled to avoid the load imbalance.

 And here is the code for the parallel run.